 After living and breathing this for a number of years, and working with hundreds of clients and students on retreat and in 1:1 Sessions, it just feels so damn good to know that there is a NAME for this, and that I am now ready to TEACH it.

-If you work with students or clients as a yoga teacher, mentor, healer, coach or facilitator and are interested in taking your work to the next level through the Empowered Means, I’m running a teacher training in January 2020.
-Click here to find out more, or flick me an email if you have any questions.
+If you work with students or clients as a yoga teacher, mentor, healer, coach or facilitator and are interested in taking your work to the next level through the Empowered Means, I run Direct Realization Tantra Immersions, both online and in-person.
+Or join me for a 1:1 session, I work with all kinds of people, from CEOs and executives, to stay-at-home parents, yoga students and teachers, people experiencing awakenings and people navigating experiences of mental illness.